 PLASTIC (Gravity fill) Chicken Watering Systems

-Pros: non-reactive to vinegar and supplements, won’t stain, better insulated against extreme temps
+Pros: non-reactive to vinegar and supplements, will not stain, and is better insulated against extreme temps

 Cons: less aesthetically pleasing, may have to fill daily or more often

 Pros: non-reactive, non-staining, insulated, larger capacity than gravity fill waterers (only have to fill monthly), can sit on the floor (does not need to be raised)

 Cons: teaching older chickens to use the system can be harder, so try to start with young chickens.

 HOMEMADE Chicken Watering Systems

 Pros: Can be more affordable, you control how it looks.

 Cons: takes extra time and effort, can be harder to keep a consistent water level

 With a little effort and know-how, your chickens will be happy and hydrated.
 To get you started, check out OverEZ’s supply of waterers.
 Happy watering!